-There is a Regulation on Waste Disposal Management which was announced by the Ministry of Environment, Urbanization, and Climate Change (MinEUCC) in the Official Gazette dated April 2,

-2015 and updated on March 23, 2017.
+There is a Regulation on Waste Disposal Management which was announced by the Ministry of Environment, Urbanization, and Climate Change (MinEUCC) in the Official Gazette dated April 2, 2015 and updated on March 23, 2017.
 It is available here in the Turkish language.
 This regulation sets the rules and responsibilities of different parties about the management of waste disposal.

-MinEUCC announced a Regulation on Packaging Waste Control, which defined the conditions for reuse and recycling of packages, and responsibilities of different parties about recycling, on December 27, 2017.
-The Regulation was updated on March 3, 2020.
-On June 6, 2021 MinEUCC abolished the previous Regulation on Packaging Waste Control to replace it with the new Regulation on Packaging Waste Control.
+MinEUCC published a new Regulation on Packaging Waste Control on June 26, 2021.
 The new Regulation lays down provisions for the development and protection of the environment in a sustainable manner, relating to: